-About the Italy and Greece: Food, Culture and Museum Studies in the Mediterranean Program
+About the Greece: Food, Art & Culture Studies of the Aegean Summer Program

-In this journey across the Mediterranean you will interact with local peoples and diverse geographic locations, experiencing how the Mediterranean diet (derived from wild and cultivated sources like olives, olive oil, wine, honey, grains, legumes, nuts, seafood and meats) is not just a way of eating---but a lifestyle rooted in sustainable community-based food production and long-standing cultural traditions of music and dance!
+From museum and archaeological site visits, to interactions with food producers, market vendors and chefs; to biological tours and field trips to seaside and mountain villages on the beautiful Greek island of Kea and the Peloponnese Peninsula and Mani, students learn about Greek art and experience how the Mediterranean diet (derived from wild and cultivated sources like olives, olive oil, wine, honey, grains, legumes, nuts, seafood and meats) is not just a way of eating---but a lifestyle rooted in biodiversity, sustainable community-based food production and long-standing cultural traditions of art, music, and dance!

 Please contact faculty-leader, Dr. Christine Zinni at firstname.lastname@example.org for more information.

 Housing and Orientation

 Housing in Athens will be in a hotel near the Acropolis.
 Students will stay in hotel accommodations (doubles or triples) for the duration of the program on the Greek islands.

 Greece: Food, Art and Culture of the Aegean

 Budget sheet for Summer 2020: $3,929.12 (Estimated)